swifiic/repo/deb_packages/README.md

 - Error “E:Encountered a section with no Package: header, E:Problem with MergeList …….”
 ```

- # Fix it by this steps ..
+ # Fix it by these steps ..
   1. Clean up..
     * ```sudo apt-get clean ```
     * ```sudo apt-get autoclean ```